sigasi/sigasi_insights/content/faq.md

 Sigasi supports the same, but in a different way: using **Autocomplete**.
 You don't need to go find the original entity declaration, since Sigasi knows where to find it in your project.
 For example for instantiation: just start typing the **label name**, `:` and the word `entity` and press **Ctrl-Space** to trigger the autocomplete feature.

-Check out this screencast: [/screencasts/testbench].
+Check out this screencast: [Create a testbench with autocomplete](/screencasts/testbench).

 ## How can I suppress (ignore) warnings?

 If you see warnings that are not useful for you, you can do one of the following:

 * **Disable rule**: You can either disable the markers of a certain type: Click **Window > Preferences > Sigasi > VHDL > Errors/Warnings**, then select a rule and set the **severity** to **Ignore**
-* **Suppress one marker**: Or you can suppress markers on a given line, using the [/tech/eclipse-marker-manager] plugin.
+* **Suppress one marker**: Or you can suppress markers on a given line, using the [Eclipse Marker Manager](/tech/eclipse-marker-manager) plugin.

 # Troubleshooting